baozi-technology/baozi-web/content/29-11-2019/index.md

 (Read him, and you'll see!)

-I think, his position is extremely interesting as he was one of the most prominent writer around the simple but incredibly complex question: "how to create a community around open-source?"
+His position is extremely interesting as he was one of the most prominent writer around the simple but incredibly complex question: "how to create a community around open-source?"
 That's the key to a successful project.
 If you have enough people engaged into making a great product, he believed that the money will come naturally afterwards - and that it was the only way apart from Option One.

 He designed the [Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec:22/C4/) to set in marber the way people should work together in a de-centralized way to improve the open-source project.